4,980+

 Nepal Earthquake Relief

 All Hands and Hearts’ (AHAH) earthquake relief work in Nepal began in 2015 after two devastating earthquakes struck the country.
 AHAH was on the ground assisting affected regions just days after the first earthquake hit.
-Since then, we have supported rural communities’ long-term educational needs across Nepal, completing 26 school rebuilds and one community health center.
-Now, the team is in Hariharpurgadhi restoring the Shree Bhanubhakta Secondary School, our 27th school rebuild.
+Since then, we have supported rural communities’ long-term educational needs across Nepal, impacting 29 schools and one community health center.
+This December, AHAH is excited to launch a new program in the Bagmati Rural Municipality, focusing on reconstructing our 30th school impacted and providing training sessions with the community.

 Find the details about volunteering on AHAH’s school rebuild program here.